sys-bio/Libstructural/docs/example_models.rst

 Example Models
 ===============

-The models contained in the package directory, **.../test/** , are shown below with their respective Antimony string representation.
-The J's indicate reaction id and species with "$" sign in front of them represent boundary species which are not shown in the figures.
+The models found in the package directory, **.../test/** , are shown below with their respective Antimony string representation.
+The J's indicate reaction id and species with "$" sign in front represent boundary species which are not shown in the figures.
 The "v" represents reaction rate.

 | **Test Model 1:**